redhat-openshift-ecosystem/community-operators-pipeline/docs/maintainer-documentation.md

 If the `new-operator` label is present, the following steps should be taken:

 1. Copy the contents of the clusterserviceversion.yaml file to https://operatorhub.io/preview
 2. Visually inspect the content to ensure that it looks correct and that all fields on the right do not contain `N/A`, except for the channel field.
-The channel field has no ability to display any information.
+The channel field cannot display any information.

 ### No reviewer in `ci.yaml` file